Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined for 52.5 points only two times this season.
+- Louisiana and its opponents have combined for 53.5 points -- this matchup's point total -- just two times this season.

-- The two teams combine to score 46.6 points per game, 5.9 less than the over/under in this contest.
+- The two teams combine to score 46.6 points per game, 6.9 less than the total in this contest.

-- This contest's total is 8.8 points lower than the 61.3 these two squads combine to give up per game in 2021.
+- This contest's over/under is 7.8 points under the 61.3 these two squads combine to give up per game in 2021.

 Louisiana Stats and Trends

-- This season, the Ragin' Cajuns have one against the spread win in two games as a favorite of 13.5 points or more.
+- This season, the Ragin' Cajuns have one ATS win in two games as a favorite of 14 points or more.

-- Louisiana's games this year have hit the over on one of three set point totals (33.3%).
+- Louisiana's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- The Ragin' Cajuns have turned the ball over three more times (3 total) than the Eagles have forced a turnover (0) this season.
+- This year, the Ragin' Cajuns have turned the ball over three times, three more than the Eagles' takeaways (0).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.